hannobraun/stepper/README.md

 ## Status

-Step/Dir is usable, but still under active development.
+Step/Dir is still under active development.
 Its API is going to change, as more features and support for more drivers are added.

+The library is definitely usable, but hasn't been proven in many use cases yet.
+If you find any problems, please feel free to open an issue on the GitHub repository.

 Step/Dir is maintained by: